tommyleo2/ticket-selling-system/README.md

 #### Step

 1. Goto `docker/`
 2. Put `.env` file in it.
-The content is documented later
+The contents are documented later
 3. Execute `docker-compose up -d` and you are all set

 #### Note